Rep. Joseph P. Kennedy

 Kennedy is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2020 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Kennedy has sponsored and cosponsored.
+The chart is based on the bills Kennedy sponsored and cosponsored from Jan 6, 2015 to Dec 28, 2020.
 See full analysis methodology.

 - H.R.
 5722 (114th): John F. Kennedy Centennial Commission Act

 - H.R.
 2939 (113th): To award the Congressional Gold Medal to Shimon Peres.